visionanddepiction/visionanddepiction.github.io/index.md

 Vision and Depiction 2024 took place from 7 to 9 February 2024.
 There are two ways to relive the experience:

-- The [program](program.html) contains the abstract book but also a great number of _video recordings_
+- The [program](program.html) contains the abstract book but also a great number of video recordings.
-- The [photos](https://visionanddepiction.github.io/photos/index.html) made by Yuguang Zhao greatly captured the atmosphere.
+- The [photos](https://visionanddepiction.github.io/photos/index.html) made by [Yuguang Zhao](https://yuguang-zhao.com) greatly captured the atmosphere.

 After two conferences The Skin of Things [2018](https://theskinofthings.github.io) and [2021](https://theskinofthings2021.github.io) that focussed on the depiction and perception of *material properties*, we decided to broaden the scope and organise **Vision and Depiction 2024**.
 As this event lies in the past, the information below is not so relevant anymore.